-The National Museum of Natural History opened in 1910 and is a part of the Smithsonian Institution, the world’s most prominent research and museum complex.
-Located on the National Mall, the museum’s purpose is to invoke discovery and education of the natural world around us.
-Its green dome and immense size (altogether, it is the size of 18 football fields) are signatures, as well as the 126 million natural science specimens and cultural artifacts that it contains.
-The Smithsonian Institution estimates that more than 7 million people visit the museum per year.
+The Smithsonian National Museum of Natural History opened in 1910 to invoke discovery and education of the natural world.
+Its green dome and immense size (comparable to 18 football fields) are signatures, as well as the 140 million-plus natural science specimens and cultural artifacts that the museum contains.

 The Museum of Natural History is centrally located in Washington, DC on the National Mall.
 Like all Smithsonian Institution museums, admission is free.
 Its regular hours are 10 a.m. – 5:30 p.m., but hours are extended during the spring and summer with a closing time of 7:30 p.m.
 The museum is open every day of the year except Dec.
 25. The most convenient way to reach the museum is via public transportation.
 Public parking is scarce, but there are parking spaces available for visitors with disabilities.
 If using Metrorail, take the Orange or Blue lines to the Smithsonian station and use the Mall exit.
 If taking Metrobus, use the 32, 34 or 36 routes.